 To support the school in offering opinion to further enhance and develop a welcoming and inclusive environment

 To gather the views of parents and carers on issues which affect them and their children and to communicate these views to the school leadership and Governing Body

 To generate open discussion between parents and school staff to support the highest quality education and welfare of the children.

-How does Parent Forum work?
+How does the Parent Voice group work?

-Parent Forum is an informal meeting chaired by a member of staff and/or governing body.
+It is an informal meeting chaired by a member of staff and/or governing body.

 Meetings will include:

 Responses to any opinions/suggestions of the previous meeting

 Key themes offered for discussion by the school

 Discussion of any other issues raised in advance by parents/carers of children at the school.